jdevries3133/nicks_birthday_2021/README.md

 # Overview

-The challenge will be based on interacting with an email bot.
+The challenge will be in three stages, each corresponding to a conversation with a different chat bot:

+- Discord
+- Email
+- Physical mail

 # Overall Flow